Instructions to Authors

 5. Book Reviews

 Book reviews are published in essay form.
 Reviews are prepared at the request of the Book Review Editor and are not guaranteed acceptance prior to submission.
 Unsolicited book review essays are not accepted.
-Books for review should be sent to Frank J. Whittington, PhD, Book Review Editor, Dean's Office, College of Health & Human Services, George Mason University, 4400 University Drive, MS 2G7, Fairfax, VA 22030.
+Books for review should be sent to Judith G. Gonyea, PhD, Book Review Editor, Social Research Department, School of Social Work, Boston University, 264 Bay State Road, Boston, MA 02115.